tbnaes/montyhall/README.md

 # montyhall
-This is a package to run the Monty Hall game as well as an assignment for ASU's PAF514 graduate program course.
+This is a package to run the Monty Hall game and an assignment for ASU's PAF514 graduate program course.

 Some background info on the Monty Hall game itself is that this is a classic game show set up where a guest has three doors to choose from.
 Behind the doors are two goats and one car.
 The contestant picks one door from